lg2de/SimpleAccounting/README.md

 ## Roadmap

-The first public release is [available](https://github.com/lg2de/SimpleAccounting/releases).
+The public releases are [available](https://github.com/lg2de/SimpleAccounting/releases).
 Please download, test and send feedback.

 The roadmap is defined by issues and milestones.